propublica/sunlight-congress/docs/index.md

 Use the "sections" parameter to retrieve a subset of fields from each document in the list.
 Provide a comma-separated list of fields to retrieve only those fields.
 Use dot notation to specify fields in subobjects.

-__example__
+    /api/v1/votes.json?apikey=[yourKey]&sections=question,vote_breakdown

 You can also use the special "basic" section to get the most central, common fields for a given document.
 This can be combined with other fields.

-__example__
+    /api/v1/bills.json?apikey=[yourKey]&sections=basic,voters.L000551

 ### Full text search

 The API provides a naive (not native) full text search feature.
 By passing a "search" key on the query string, it will perform an "or" query, using the given value as a case-insensitive regular expression, over a predefined set of fields.
 The fields that are searched are different for each collection.

-For example, on the bills collection, this will search through the three title fields, the summary, and the keywords array:
+For example, on the bills collection, this will search through the three title fields, the summary, and the keywords array for the pattern "health care":

-__example__
+    /api/v1/bills.json?apikey=[yourKey]&search=health%20care

 This is meant to be a general relevance search, something that you can feed user input directly into and return the "best" search results, without worrying much about the details.

-We may change what fields are searched over time, or the entire backend implementation.
+We may change what fields get searched over time, or the entire backend implementation.
 The syntax for searching, however, will remain the same.

 ### Explaining queries